 Public universities have been releasing annual aggregated employment figures for the longest time.
-This year, CPE also came out with aggregated employment figures for the PEI sector, as illustrated above.
-While this is helpful to a certain extent, it doesnt actually say much.
+While PEIs have finally done the same, which is helpful to a certain extent, it doesn’t actually say much.

-Industry observers have noted the homogeneity between public universities, a point which was brought up in our interview with award-winning HR manager.
-Therefore, if you hail from NTU/SMU/NUS, the aggregated employment figure is arguably an accurate indicator of your job prospects.
+Industry observers have noted the homogeneity between public universities, a point which was brought up in our interview with an award-winning HR manager.
+Therefore, if you hail from schools such as NTU/SMU/NUS, the aggregated employment figure is arguably an accurate indicator of your job prospects.

-Notice that salary figures are not as specific as those from public universities.
+Notice, however, that the salary figures for PEIs are not as specific as those from public universities.
 This shouldn’t come as a surprise since a more diverse group is seen in PEIs.
 Some of them experienced working adults, some fresh out of poly, others could even be graduates from universities in foreign countries.
 They all have different starting points, and would rightfully command different salaries when they graduate.
-To compare private institutions further, check out our guideon choosing private institutions.
+To compare private institutions further, check out our guide to choosing private institutions.